Are Single-Family Homes Under Rent Control in Los Angeles?

 Relocation Assistance Requirements

-Natural person with 4 or fewer LA units One month's rent
+No-fault eviction, single-family dwelling (natural person owner, 4 or fewer units plus one SFD on a separate lot) One month's rent

 Considering selling your rental property?